skellis46/slipbox/two women dancing.md

 ## Second step backwards: Borgmann's device paradigm and focal things

+Start with Heidegger. inevitable it has been written about so much in dance, and the ways in which technologies have influenced corporeal practices.
+In IJSD -- mention ACA's collection.

+then concept of enframing.

 Albert Borgmann is an American scholar working in the philosophy of technology.
 His book _Technology and the Character of Contemporary Life_ (1984) builds on Heidegger's concept of enframing (Gestell) and introduces two key terms: the _device paradigm_, and _focal things_.